garrandall/popular-music-data/tracks/can-t-put-a-price-on-love-the-knack.md

 I'll pay when the price is right
 But you can't put a price on love
 Make up your mind
-Ooh maybe it's time
+Oh maybe it's time
 When push comes to shove
-Ooh baby you gave me enough
+Oh baby you gave me enough
 And i'll pay when the price is right
 But you can't put a price on love
-Yes i will pray for another night
+Yes I will pray for another night
 But you can't put a price on love